 Scope Changes and Re-Authorization

-- Users will see a new consent screen showing the updated permissions
+When you request different scopes:- Users will see a new consent screen showing the updated permissions

 - Previous authorization codes and tokens remain valid with their original scopes